huseynovvusal/url-shortener-microservices/README.md

 - ✅ Fast URL shortening with custom or auto-generated codes
 - ✅ User authentication and management
 - ✅ Comprehensive analytics and tracking
-- ✅ Scalable microservices architecture
+- ✅ Scalable microservices architecture with distributed data stores
+- ✅ High-performance caching using Redis
+- ✅ Event-driven architecture with RabbitMQ
 - ✅ Containerized deployment with Docker

 ## 🏗️ Architecture